-XML Schema has three ways of describing how the fields of a complex type are organized when represented as an XML document and when passed on the wire.
+XML Schema has three ways of describing how the fields of a complex type are organized when represented as an XML document and passed on the wire.
 The first child element of the complexType element determines which variety of complex type is being used.
-Table 2.1, "Complex Type Descriptor Elements" shows the elements used to define complex type behavior.
+Table 1 shows the elements used to define complex type behavior.

-Table 2.1.
+Table 1.
 Complex Type Descriptor Elements

-Element Complex Type Behavior - All the complex type's fields must be present and in the exact order they are specified in the type definition. all All of the complex type's fields must be present but can be in any order.

-Element Complex Type Behavior choice Only one of the elements in the structure can be placed in the message.
+Element Complex Type Behavior sequence All the complex type's fields must be present and they must be in the exact order they are specified in the type definition. all All of the complex type's fields must be present but they can be in any order. choice Only one of the elements in the structure can be placed in the message.

-If neither a sequence element, an all element, nor a choice is specified, a sequence is assumed.
-For example, the structure defined in Example 2.4, "A Complex Type" would generate a message containing two elements: name and age.
+If a sequence element, an all element, or a choice is not specified, then a sequence is assumed.
+For example, the structure defined in Example 4 generates a message containing two elements: name and age.

-If the structure was defined using a choice element, as shown in Example 2.5, "Simple Complex Choice Type", it would generate a message with either a name element or an age element.
+If the structure is defined using a choice element, as shown in Example 5, it generates a message with either a name element or an age element.

-Example 2.5.
+Example 5.
 Simple Complex Choice Type